yvvki/bunup/docs/docs/guide/config-file.md

 });
 ```

 This is the simplest way to centralize and reuse your build configuration.
+See [Options](/docs/guide/options) for all the available options.

 ## Multiple Configurations